syncfusion-content/flutter-docs/Flutter/calendar/localization.md

 # Localization in Flutter Calendar (SfCalendar)

 By default, the calendar widget supports US English localizations.
-You can change the other languages by specifying the `MaterialApp` properties and adding the flutter_localizations package to your application.
+You can change the other languages by specifying the `MaterialApp` properties and adding the `flutter_localizations` package to your application.

 As of February 2020, flutter package supports 77 languages.

-To use flutter_localizations, add the package as dependency to pubspec.yaml file.
+To use `flutter_localizations`, add the package as dependency to pubspec.yaml file.

 {% highlight dart %}